hwrdtm/quartz/content/notes/databases/LevelDB.md

 LevelDB is used as the backend database for Google Chrome's IndexedDB and is one of the supported backends for Riak.

-One reason why LevelDB is fast is because it utilizes the LSM tree.
+One reason why LevelDB is fast is because it utilizes the [[notes/data-structures/Log-Structured Merge-Trees|LSM]] tree.